-What is a DBA?
+What is a Trade Name?

-Who needs to register?
+Who needs to register for a Connecticut DBA?

-The requirements and need to register for a Trade Name vary, depending on the type of business entity.
+The requirements and need to register for a Trade Name vary depending on the type of business entity.

 Corporations and Limited Liability Companies won’t typically register a fictitious name since a unique entity name is created during the formation process.
 Some will file for a DBA if they have another business they want to operate under their corporate/LLC umbrella to keep the liability protection without having to form another entity.

-How much does it cost to register?
+How much does a DBA cost in Connecticut?

 What are the steps to file a DBA in Connecticut?